 Sacha Baron Cohen

-Comedian also known as Borat and Ali G, cousin of Simon Baron-Cohen
+Comedian also known as 'Borat', cousin of Simon Baron-Cohen

 Filmmaker and member of Monty Python

 Gilliam: "I don't think I'm cynical.
 I'm skeptical."